Options and Settings

 Abel also records other settings, such as the name of the current method collection, composition, method, and option file; the rotation of the bell circle; the size of Abel's window, and the things controlled by the View menu.
 When you start Abel it automatically has the same settings as when you last used it - and thus automatically uses the same option file, too.

-For Windows Vista and Windows 7, each user has their own record of settings and their own option files; thus one user of the PC can change options and settings without affecting other users.
+For Windows versions from Vista onwards, each user login has its own record of settings and option files; thus one user of the PC can change options and settings without affecting other users (these are generally stored in username\AppData\Local\VirtualStore\Program Files).
 For all previous versions of Windows, all users share settings and option files.